wittfabian/djangae/README.md

 ## Supported Django Versions

 The intention is always to support the last two versions of Django, although older versions may work.
-Currently only Django 1.6 is supported, but 1.7 support is in the pipeline.
+Currently Django 1.6 and 1.7 are supported.
+1.8 support will come soon after it's released.

 # Installation